 Jump and spike variants:

-The demi, spike, four, five and ten-stripe heart patterns fit a rectangle 21 stitches wide and 20 stitches high.
+The four, five and ten-stripe heart patterns fit a rectangle 21 stitches wide and 20 stitches high.
 Assuming a three stitch border, as for my other patches, this means you’ll want a 24 x 23 block swatch plus any excess (if used unmodified).

 Because these patches are more easily sewn upside down, the patterns are oriented to match.